Skip to main content

 I just installed the new Arctic Liquid Freezer III 280 on my AMD 5950x.
 It is a beast of a cooler.
 In an OCCT stability test with all 16 cores engaged at 100% workload my CPU sustains 4.5 GHz with a maximum temperature of 63°C, and that's in a warm room (the aircon is broken).
 There are some reviews showing that it is less effective on Intel CPUs (no idea why) but for AM4/5 it's top tier.

 But you are going to hate the AM4/5 installation process.
 The cooler plate attaches to the mounting bracket by means of a leaf spring, which is a curved metal plate with a captive screw on either side.
 Because the spring is a curved metal plate, when you thread one side the other will lift up, which puts the second screw into a non-vertical position, ie. not aligned with the hole.
-You need to try and push the screw into a vertical position with your thumb while trying to hold the leaf spring flat while locating the second hole, which you can't see because it's under the spring, and all this while the cold plate is sliding around on the CPU because of the thermal grease acting as lube.
+You need to try and push the second screw into a vertical position with your thumb while holding the leaf spring flat while locating the second hole, which you can't see because it's under the spring, and all this while the cold plate is sliding around on the CPU because of the thermal grease acting as lube.
 It's maddening.

 There is a trick is that makes it easier: